feliperomero3/MoneySmart/README.md

 ### Features (WIP)

 1. [x] Capture your daily income and expenses.
-2. [x] Manage multiple accounts to separate your transactions (e. g. checking or savings).
+1. [x] Manage multiple accounts to separate your transactions (e. g. checking or savings).
+1. [x] Transfer money between accounts.
-3. [ ] Classify your transactions in categories.
+1. [ ] Classify your transactions in categories.
-4. [ ] More to come...
+1. [ ] More to come...

 ## Prerequisites